 CNY HUMANITIES CORRIDOR MILESTONES

-The Central New York Humanities Corridor is founded through $1 million award from The Andrew W. Mellon Foundation.
+The Central New York Humanities Corridor is founded through $1 million award from the Mellon Foundation.

 The Corridor undergoes administrative restructuring:

 Gregg Lambert, Dean’s Professor of the Humanities and Syracuse University Humanities Center Founding Director, is appointed as Principal Investigator;

 The Corridor’s fiscal and administrative oversight are transferred to the humanities center or division-wide interdisciplinary program at each institution;

 Co-Investigators are appointed at Cornell and University of Rochester; and

 Research Clusters are redefined, allowing for multiple Working Groups and projects.

 The Mellon Foundation awards another $1 million for The Central New York Humanities Corridor’s Phase II, which includes:

 Addition of two new Research Clusters: Literature, Language, & Culture, and Archives & Media;